 Canadian corporate and securities laws have provided shareholders with robust rights for many decades.
 Yet, it has only been more recently that Canadian companies have seen a dramatic rise in shareholders availing themselves of these rights.
 Institutional shareholders have increasingly used their rights and influence to propose corporate governance changes, to reform executive compensation and adopt say-on-pay policies, and to push for improved environmental social and governance (ESG) practices.
 At the same time, and particularly since the 2008–2009 financial crisis, shareholders have increasingly resorted to proxy contests, or wielded threats to do so, to effect governance changes.

-Canadian companies are well aware that a dissatisfied shareholder basis will not be patient for long, and boards have become more sophisticated in understanding how to deal with an activist attack.
+Canadian boards know that disappointed shareholders will not be patient for long, and boards have become more sophisticated in understanding how to deal with an activist attack.
 Indeed, it has become increasingly common for boards to have one or more directors who have lived the drama of a public shareholder activism campaign, either while serving on another board, in an executive capacity, or even as a nominee for a dissident.

 More boards are accepting that part of their job is to know the shareholder base and to participate in direct shareholder engagement.
 Boards that leave all shareholder interaction to senior management or the investor relations team are much less likely to win the support of shareholders when problems arise and a dissident has emerged.